axew3/phpBB-html-on-Posts/w3all/htmlposts/README.md

 or the post content will not be parsed as HTML.
 ##### NOTE: if we want to display/render (not parse) some active bbcode like [b] or anyone active into our phpBB, then entities should be used
       &#91;b&#93; test me i want to show bbcode tags &#91;/b&#93;  <- will return ->  [b] test me i want to show bbcode tags [/b]
-#### NOTE: if a single bbcode is found into the post text, then the post will not be parsed as HTML due to generate_text_for_display() that fire after on viewtopic.php
+#### NOTE: if a single bbcode or smile is found into the post text, then the post will not be parsed as HTML due to generate_text_for_display() that fire after on viewtopic.php

 See example: https://www.axew3.com/w3/forums/viewtopic.php?t=1767